uiceds/syllabus/manuscript.md

   * Midterm exams: 30% of final grade (10% each).
   * Final exam: 20% of final grade
   * Course project (4-credit students only): 25% of final grade:
-    * 3% for project selection,
+    * 3% for project selection and introduction,
     * 3% for exploratory analysis,
     * 3% for preliminary modeling,
     * 3% for report rough draft,